-hello my dad and i are looking to buy a deer rifle for this upcoming season and we are stumped. the store where we buy guns are offering the same price for the tikka t3 in 270 caliber and the Browning A-bolt manufactured in japan in 30-06 caliber we just wanted to know which is the better brand and which is more accurate
+hello my dad and i are looking to buy a deer rifle for this upcoming season and we are stumped.:confused: the store where we buy guns are offering the same price for the tikka t3 in 270 caliber and the Browning A-bolt manufactured in japan in 30-06 caliber we just wanted to know which is the better brand and which is more accurate

 Let me be the first to tell you: you're asking something of a "Ford Vs. Chevy" question here.
 Because they're the same price, it does make for a difficult decision.
 Many shooters will support both rifles.
 Almost everyone has an opinion on the .30-06 vs. .270 debate.